Benjamin-Italiaander/Benjamin-Italiaander/README.md

 > Over the past decade, companies like Google, Microsoft, and Amazon Web Services have centralized an enormous amount of the world's data.
 >
-> Governments, research institutions, and universities are increasingly aware of the risks this brings — especially around data sovereignty, control, and long-term independence.
+> Governments, research institutions, and universities are increasingly aware of the risks this brings, especially around data sovereignty, control, and long-term independence.
 >
 > My work focuses on designing and building alternatives:
 > fully self-hosted, open, and transparent digital infrastructures.